-Air Conditioning and

 Refrigeration 104 3 Cr.

-Heat Load (2 Lec., 2 Lab).
+(2 Lec., 2 Lab).
+Heat Load Analysis

-Analysis

 Prerequisites: Air Conditioning and Refrigeration 101 and Mathematics 195.
 This course is designed to give the student understanding of methods and procedures for conducting residential and small commercial load heating and cooling surveys, to include reductions in equipment load for energy conservation and operating cost efficiency.
-Laboratory fee required.
+Laboratory fee reauired.

-Air Conditioning and 3 Cr.
-Refrigeration 105 (2 Lec., 4 Lab.)
-Unit Air Condiditioning Systems Prerequisites: Completion or enrollment in Air Conditioning and refrigeration 101 and 103.
+Refrigeration 105 3 Cr.
+Unit Air Condi- (2 Lec., 4 Lab.) ditioning Systems

+Prerequisites: Completion or enrollment in Air Conditioning and Refrigeration 101 and 103.
 This course offers the student fundamental knowledge and skill development required for servicing domestic unit air conditioning systems.
-Refrigerant charging and procedures. electric evacuation motors and controls, and functional operations of major components are studied.
+Refrigerant charging and evacuation procedures, electric motors and controls, and functional operations of major components are studied.
 Laboratory fee required.

-Air Conditioning and 3 Cr.
-Refrigeration 106 Summer Air Con- (2 Lec., 4 Lab.) ditioning Systems Prerequisites: Completion or enrollment in Air Conditioning and Refrigeration 102, 104, and 105.
+Air Conditioning and Refrigeration 106 3 Cr.

+Summer Air Con- (2 Lec., 4 Lab.) ditioning Systems

+Prerequisites: Completion or enrollment in Air Conditioning and Refrigeration 102, 104, and 105.
 This course develops knowledge and skills necessary for installation, operation, and trouble shooting of central residential and small commercial systems.
 A familiarization of specific equipment, electric power distribution, and controls are emphasized.
 Laboratory fee required.

+Air Conditioning and Refrigeration 107

+2 Cr.
+(1 Lec., 2 Lab.)
+Domestic

+Refrigeration

-Air Conditioning and 2 Cr.
-Refrigeration 107 (1 Lec., 2 Lab.)
-Domestic Refrigeration Prerequisites: Completion of enrollment in Air Conditioning and Refrigeration 101 and 103.
+Prerequisites: Completion of enrollment in Air Conditioning and Refrigeration 101 and 103.
 Mechanical and electrical elements of refrigeration with applications to domestic refrigerators, freezers and automatic ice cube makers are studied.
-Emphasis is on operation, troubleshoooting and repair.
+Emphasis is on operation. troubleshoooting and repair.
 Laboratory fee required.